 And he tied the testimonial back to a call to action in the rest of the email.

 You can showcase the good work you do in your autoresponder series, too, by sending a testimonial email.
+An effective email marketing example is using testimonials to highlight best practices such as compelling call-to-action buttons and personalized offers.

 15. The Favorite Things Email